Zamiell/isaac-achievement-randomizer/docs/about.md

 Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

-### Illegal Pause Detection & Illegal Save & Quit Detection
+### 9) Illegal Pause Detection & Illegal Save & Quit Detection

 In the Isaac streaking community, you are only allowed to pause the game when the room is clear of enemies.
 If you are allowed to pause in a room with enemies, then you can think about the best movement patterns to defeat the enemies, and mentally prepare exactly what to do.
 This kind of thing goes against the spirit of the competition; players are intended to have to react instantly to new situations.
 Thus, the mod will keep track of any illegal pauses that you do, both displaying an error on the screen and then showing a that you have illegally paused on the stats menu for your playthrough.
 If you want the mod to prevent you from illegally pausing, turn on the option in the "Randomizer Settings" page of the menu.

 In the Isaac streaking community, you are not allowed to use the save & quit feature of the game.
 If you are allowed to save & quit, then you can do things like prevent incoming damage, exploit Restock Machines, and reset enemy patterns.
 All of these things go against the spirit of the competition; players are intended to have to complete a room in one attempt and they should not get "do-overs" when they make movement mistakes.
 Thus, the mod will keep track of any illegal save & quits that you do, both displaying an error on the screen and then showing a that you have illegally saved and quit on the stats menu for your playthrough.

-### Other Miscellaneous Quality of Life Improvements
+### 10) Other Miscellaneous Quality of Life Improvements

 - <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
 - <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
 - <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
-Please report bugs to the developers in [the Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).
 - <!-- PreventVictoryLapPopup --> Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
 As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.
 - <!-- PreventEndMegaSatan --> Defeating Mega Satan no longer has a chance to immediately end the run.